openSUSE/news-o-o/_posts/2011-09-03-opensuse-weekly-news-issue-191-is-out.markdown

 Fire up your virtual machines, get your test machines motoring, and start tweaking your fingers.
-Itâ€™s testing time!
+It’s testing time!

-openSUSE 12.1â€²s next milestone 5 is now ready for download.
-Thanks to the men and women of openSUSE Factory who kept their eye on the ball with all the wonderful flurry of activities going on in our Project these days, they never lost sight and weâ€™ll be sure to have an awesome final release in November.
+openSUSE 12.1′s next milestone 5 is now ready for download.
+Thanks to the men and women of openSUSE Factory who kept their eye on the ball with all the wonderful flurry of activities going on in our Project these days, they never lost sight and we’ll be sure to have an awesome final release in November.

-Thereâ€™s a lot of interesting updates to the 12.1 release and some cool new technologies including GNOME 3 and SystemD.
-Youâ€™ll definitely want to take this milestone for a spin and see what you can expect in 12.1.
-And if youâ€™ve never tested before, its easy if you follow [these instructions](http://en.opensuse.org/VirtualBox).
-Being a tester is one of the great ways of contributing to the free software movement, and thereâ€™s plenty of room for testers in openSUSE Project. (...)
+There’s a lot of interesting updates to the 12.1 release and some cool new technologies including GNOME 3 and SystemD.
+You’ll definitely want to take this milestone for a spin and see what you can expect in 12.1.
+And if you’ve never tested before, its easy if you follow [these instructions](http://en.opensuse.org/VirtualBox).
+Being a tester is one of the great ways of contributing to the free software movement, and there’s plenty of room for testers in openSUSE Project. (...)

-â€
+”